Jordan094/Sunderland-Supporters-Quiz/README.md

 __No Correct Answer Spoilers__

 The reason I chose to not tell the user what the correct answer was if they were incorrect was because I did not want the user to repeat the game then knowing the correct answers to boost their scores.
 I also believe this would prompt a user to do further research about the club whilst searching for the correct answer.

+# **Future Developments**

+There are a number of features I would like to add in the future to my game the features are as follows:

+  * Instead of 20 set questions I would like to have 100 questions that are randomised each time.
+  * I would like to have my questions in a seperate file or in an API and have the questions be pulled from that file to reduce code on my main script file.
+  * I would like the highscores to be held on a database and not lost on reset.

 # **Technologies Used**